 - further embedding a risk management culture across the organisation;

-- management and internal controls;
+Line 1: management and internal controls;

-- risk management and compliance monitoring and reporting; and
+Line 2: risk management and compliance monitoring and reporting; and

-- internal audit.
+Line 3: internal audit.

-CPA Australia’s internal auditors are RSM.
-A yearly internal audit plan is approved by the Audit, Risk and Compliance Committee and the Internal Auditor reports to the Committee five times per year.
+A three-year internal audit plan reviewed annually, is approved by the Audit, Risk and Compliance Committee and the internal auditors report to the Committee five times per year.

 Internal audit has access to the Audit, Risk and Compliance Committee at any time.

-The table on pages 34 to 35 of the CPA Australia Integrated Report 2020 shows the key inherent risks most relevant to strategy in order of priority.
-Priority order has been determined by consideration of the residual likelihood of the risk occurring and the consequences of that risk on the Company’s ability to create value for the Company and its members.
+Our risk management approach is underpinned by a risk culture that supports decision-making in accordance with CPA Australia’s values, objectives and risk appetite.
 CPA Australia has in place cyclical and strategic planning and evaluation processes that form part of its response to managing risks.
-It also engages external advisers with specific expertise, as and when required, and has an enterprise project management office that provides oversight and reporting over strategic projects and their associated risks.
-The table on pages 34 to 35 also shows the key specific responses to each individual risk.
-For external risks and opportunities please refer to pages 14 to 15 of the CPA Australia Integrated Report 2020.
+We also engage external advisers with specific expertise, as and when required, and have an enterprise project management office that provides oversight and reporting over strategic projects and their associated risks.
+The table on pages 40 to 42 also shows the key specific responses to each individual risk.
+For external risks and opportunities please refer to pages 16 to 17 of the CPA Australia Integrated Report 2022.

 Principle 8: Remunerate fairly and responsibly

-In 2020, not all of the pool was used.
-Director fees for each Director are set out on pages 138 to 139 of the CPA Australia Integrated Report 2020.
+In 2022, not all of the pool was used.
+Director fees for each Director are set out on pages 148 to 149 of the CPA Australia Integrated Report 2022.
 Directors’ fees are inclusive of superannuation payments.